 Two experiments of hybrid international-national missions against impunity and corruption in Central America, the International Commission against Impunity in Guatemala (CICIG) and Mission to Support the Fight against Corruption in Honduras (MACCIH), have generated positive attention in the effort to curb impunity for massive corruption that preserves unequal societies and undermines democratic governance.
 But their very success has generated a backlash that threatens the potential of this model here and elsewhere.
-Building upon previous CLALS projects investigating actualized and potential impacts of anti-impunity missions in Honduras and El Salvador, this project seeks to address critical knowledge gaps regarding CICIG and MACCIH, as well as what their respective legacies will be for future anti-corruption efforts in the region.
+Building upon previous CLALS projects investigating activities and potential impacts of anti-impunity missions in Honduras and El Salvador, this project seeks to address critical knowledge gaps regarding CICIG and MACCIH, as well as what their respective legacies will be for future anti-corruption efforts in the region.
 In addition, this project examines the work of the International Commission against Impunity in El Salvador (CICIES), particularly the constraints of its mandate and efforts by the current Salvadoran government to interfere in its work.

 While both CICIG and MACCIH have garnered headlines regionally and globally, there has been a lack of independent analysis of their work in recent years.
-This project will address the gap by producing reports on both missions, in English and Spanish, that will examine their overall work, impact, and lessons for future hybrid anti-corruption missions.
-In addition, the project will produce a detailed analysis of Illegal Clandestine Security Apparatuses (CIACS) and CICIG’s work to understand and dismantle their influence in Guatemalan politics and society.
+This project addresses the gap by producing reports on both missions, in English and Spanish, that examine their overall work, impact, and lessons for future hybrid anti-corruption missions.
+In addition, the project produces a detailed analysis of Illegal Clandestine Security Apparatuses (CIACS) and CICIG’s work to understand and dismantle their influence in Guatemalan politics and society.

-With support from the Ford Foundation, Open Society Foundations, and the Seattle International Foundation, this project is led by SIS Associate Professor Charles Call as principal investigator.
+With support from Ford Foundation, Open Society Foundations, and Seattle International Foundation, this project is led by SIS Associate Professor Charles Call as principal investigator.